Research Faculty

 Research Summary:

-Dr. Booker’s areas of expertise are aging, pain assessment and management, and health/pain disparities in ethnic/racial minorities.
+Dr. Booker’s areas of expertise are aging, pain assessment and management, pain disparities and health equity.

 Jane M Carrington